 Leaders should also encourage innovation and creativity among their team members.
 Creating an environment where new ideas are welcomed and experimentation is encouraged leads to fresh perspectives and dynamic solutions.
 Team members who feel empowered to contribute ideas without fear of failure are more likely to engage in meaningful problem-solving and drive innovation.
 Leaders who champion creativity create teams that continuously evolve and improve.

 Leaders who prioritize what makes a good team understand that a creative environment is built on trust and encouragement.
-When team members know that their ideas will be valued rather than dismissed, they are more willing to take risks and think outside the box.
+When team members know that their ideas will be valued rather than dismissed, they are more willing to take risks and think creatively.
 The best teams don’t just follow standard processes—they redefine them to achieve better results.

 A key aspect of what makes a good team is the freedom to experiment without fear of failure.
 If team members are constantly worried about making mistakes, they will be less inclined to suggest innovative solutions.
 Leaders must foster a culture where trial and error are viewed as essential components of success.